What Is an HRIS (Human Resources Information System)?

 The system also creates reports using a real-time data model.
 These reports support HR metrics, planning, and compliance checks.
 HR leaders make better decisions using reliable HR data.

-How a HRIS Supports Core HR Functions
+How HRIS Supports Core HR Functions

 1. Employee Data Management